jrdalino/backend-deploy-to-ecs-fargate/README.md

 # Backend Deploy TO ECS Fargate

-## Deploy Backend MicroService to ECS Fargage
+## Deploy Backend MicroService to ECS Fargate

 ### Step 1.1: Create our Task Definition
 What is an ECS Task Definition?